Salaries & JobsUpdated March 2026

 LowNational avg: $60,000High

 Bowling Green is a metro where the gap between "posted price" and "what locals actually pay" can hit 20%.
 The housing landscape here features one of America's more affordable housing markets, where homeownership is within reach for most working families.
-The local workforce for plumber salary reflects a more relaxed labor market where service providers compete on price as much as reputation.
+The local workforce for plumber salary reflects a more relaxed labor market where businesses compete on price as much as reputation.
 And the southern climate shapes demand in predictable ways: triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October.

 What Matters Most